-The school governors, the Head Teacher/Principal and the DSL will assess the level of risk within the school and put actions in place to reduce that risk.
-Risk assessment may include consideration of the school's RE curriculum, SEND policy, Assembly Policy, the use of school premises by external agencies, integration of students by gender and SEN, anti-bullying policy and other issues specific to the school's profile, community and philosophy.
+The School Leader and the DSL will assess the level of risk within the school and put actions in place to reduce that risk.
+Risk assessment may include consideration of the school's RE curriculum, SEND policy, the use of school premises by external agencies, integration of pupils by gender and SEND, anti-bullying policy and other issues specific to the school's profile, community and philosophy.

 All schools are subject to a duty to have "due regard to the need to prevent people being drawn into terrorism" (section 26, Counter Terrorism and Security Act 2015).
-This is known as The Prevent Duty and is part of our schools wider safeguarding obligations.
+This is known as The Prevent Duty and is part of St Bartholomew's Primary School wider safeguarding obligations.